-A gardener in Pheonix, Arizona, and a gardener in Bangor, Maine have vastly different gardening quandaries.
-It should go without saying that a region’s climate has a profound impact on its gardens; the temperature, the humidity, the precipitation and more affect the region in the short and long term, so gardeners need to fully understand their climate to keep their gardens safe.
+A gardener in Pheonix, Arizona, and a gardener in Bangor, Maine has vastly different gardening quandaries.
+It should go without saying that a region’s climate has a profound impact on its gardens; the temperature, the humidity, the precipitation, and more affect the region in the short and long term, so gardeners need to fully understand their climate to keep their gardens safe.

 While you might know which USDA hardiness zone you are in, you might not understand what it means.
 Here’s a guide to climate zones in general, so you can know when to plant when to harvest and generally how to be a better gardener in your climate.

 Humans have been planting gardens since the dawn of agriculture, but it wasn’t until the 20th century that people gained hardiness maps.
 Not all plants can adapt to all environments; thus, hardiness zone maps help gardeners better understand which plants are best suited to the typical climate conditions in their region.
 This is especially important for permanent landscaping, like trees, shrubs, and perennials, which are expected to survive year after year.

 The first map was created in 1927 by Dr. Alfred Rehder at Harvard University’s Arnold Arboretum, based on a rather small survey of the survivability of plants in different regions of the country.
 Rehder’s map included 8 zones and largely ignored the western and southern states.
 The Arnold Arboretum published several updates to that initial map over the intervening decades, adding to it using 40 years’ worth of climate data from the U.S. Weather Bureau.